The Tricky History of the Channel Bottom

 They're scared of them – exactly that.
 It could upset the status quo too much in my opinion.
 I'm something they dont want.

-Martin Littlewood is widely credited as putting the first straight channels into a board.
-"Jim started it all," says Martin, "Let's make no mistake about that, but I thought the shallow grooves weren't very noticeable."
-Martin subsequently went and dug a few "trenches" into his board.
-"I put them in straight and deep - sometimes over half an inch deep at the exit", while he followed his own reasoning for straight channels: "The flow of water follows the board, not the outline."
+Martin Littlewood is often credited as putting the first straight channels into a board.
+"Jim started it all," says Littlewood, "Let's make no mistake about that, but I thought the shallow grooves weren't very noticeable."
+Littlewood subsequently went and dug a few "trenches" into his board.
+"I put them in straight and deep - sometimes over half an inch deep at the exit", while giving a simple explanation for doing so: "The flow of water follows the board, not the outline."

 "We weren't thinking too much about rocker then," says Littlewood.
 "It was all about grip and bite.
 Straightening the rocker came later on."
 As grip was the primary factor, Littlewood says it made sense to have the longest channel on the outside.
 "It's when the board's on rail that you need the grip."